mph-/lcapy/doc/expressions.rst

 Since `R1` and `R2` have different assumptions, SymPy considers them different symbols even though they are both defined as `R`.

+Lcapy represents floating point numbers as rationals.
+This ensures expected simplifications of expressions.